nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 | `searchFilter` | `https://fhir.nhs.uk/Id/ods-organization-code` | Consumer ODS organisation code, e.g. `A11111`|
 | `searchFilter` | `https://fhir.nhs.uk/STU3/CodeSystem/GPConnect-OrganisationType-1` | Consumer organisation type code from [GPConnect-OrganisationType-1 valueset](https://fhir.nhs.uk/STU3/CodeSystem/GPConnect-OrganisationType-1), e.g. `urgent-care` |

-Where search filters are sent by consumers which are not explicitly supported in this specification (for example, urgent care use a disposition code value set), providers who do not understand the additional parameters SHALL ignore them and SHALL NOT return an error.
+Where search filters are sent by consumer applications which are not explicitly supported in this specification (for example, urgent care use a disposition code value set), provider systems who do not understand the additional parameters SHALL ignore them and SHALL NOT return an error.

 ## Search for free slots on the wire ##